 In order to account for potentially large fluctuations in the percentage of women in U.S. House delegations with fewer than six members, we adjusted how many points these House delegations would be worth in the Gender Parity Index.
 States with five representatives could earn a total of 14 points for its House delegation and 16 points for its senators, while a state with four representatives could earn a total of 13 points for its House delegation and 17 points for its senators, etc. Then, in states with one or two House Members, we included a point allocation similar to the one used for gubernatorial elections.
 States receive half the available points for the number of women elected to the House from the state in 2014, and then a quarter each for the 2012 and 2010 elections.
 For example, a state like Wyoming – where a woman won the single House seat in 2010, 2012, and 2014 – would receive a total of 10 points those elections (5 points for 2014 and 2.5 points each for 2010 and 2012), and would then have 20 points available for its last four Senate elections.

-See how many points your state received in our report, Gender Parity Index 2018, for its members of Congress here.
+See how many points your state received in our report, Gender Parity Index 2018, and see your state's Gender Parity Index Grade here.